Chigoziee/fintech-fraud-ai-Chigozie-Hyginus-Ifenji/README.md

 transaction_id, customer_id, and transaction_time were dropped as they are not relevant to the model.

-is_high_risk_country and is_foreign_transaction were combined into a single feature called is_high_risk_transaction.
-This was done because during EDA I notice transactions that is_high_risk_country and is_foreign_transaction are most likely to be fraud. so this combination acts like a risk level feature to the model by combining the two models using the logical or (+) operator.
+is_high_risk_country and is_foreign_transaction were combined into a new feature called is_high_risk_transaction.
+This was done because during EDA I notice transactions that is_high_risk_country or is_foreign_transaction are most likely to be fraud.
+This combination acts like a risk level feature to the model by combining the two models using the logical or (+) operator.

 ![alt text](utils/images/image-3.png) ![alt text](utils/images/image-4.png)

 ##